sahil11129/Projects/TZ Assets/Tutorial for Elytra NLP Editor.md

 <img width="1337" alt="image" src="https://user-images.githubusercontent.com/112084296/220580308-d5af9213-a16f-4c1c-b5c1-6b694c159b60.png">

-## 2. Create a dictionary of Driving License Tag
+## 2. Create a dictionary of Driving License Keywords

 Under **Extractors**, drag **Dictionary** on the canvas.
 Connect its input to the output of **Input Documents**.
 Rename the node to `DLicence` and enter the terms: `Driving` and `Licence`, check the IGNORE CASE option BELOW.
 Click **Save**.